According to the Canadian Paediatric Society, the safest place for a baby to sleep is on their back in his or her own crib.

 - The mattress should be firm.
 If it’s worn or has a tear, it’s dangerous.
 Don’t use it.

 Babies don’t need much bedding.
-To ensure your baby’s safe and comfy, follow these guidelines:
+To ensure your baby is safe and comfy:

 - Don’t use plastic sheets.
 They can interfere with breathing.